HES9280 – Introduction to medical anthropology

 PhD candidates and students on the Medical Student Research Programme at UiO will get first priority admission to the course.

-Applicants who are admitted to a PhD programme or the Medical Student Research Programme at UiO apply for PhD courses in medicine and health sciences in StudentWeb in the following periods:
+Applicants who are admitted to a PhD programme or the Medical Student Research Programme at UiO apply for PhD courses in medicine and health sciences in StudentWeb

 Applicants who are not admitted to a PhD programme or the Medical Student Research Programme at UiO must apply for a right to study in SøknadsWeb before they can apply for PhD courses in medicine and health sciences.
 External applicants should apply for a right to study 3 weeks before the course application deadline.

 Applicants will be notified by email 1 - 2 weeks after the final date for registration.